Skip to Main Content

 Lead Attorneys: Russell KillenJamie Schwedler

-We are representing Columbia Development on a 95-acre parcel project owned by the State Property Office in Cary.
+We are representing Hines on a 95-acre parcel project owned by the State Property Office in Cary.
 This site will house 1 million square feet of office space, 820 residential units, plus retail and a hotel.
 For this project, we advised on all municipal rezoning work, including negotiating provisions for a new zoning overlay district and collaborating with town council and adjacent property owners.
 We also represented the developer in securing an approved development agreement with the Town of Cary, negotiating economic incentive packages (including advice on local taxes and contracts), and advising on trademarks, public relations, and branding.
+(See coverage in The News & Observer and Multihousing Pro.)

 Loading Content